leanprover-community/blog/posts/basic-probabliity-in-lean.md

 The typeclass `[DiscreteMeasurableSpace Ω]` signals that every set of `Ω` is measurable and the lemma `MeasurableSet.of_discrete` provides a proof of measurability.
 To obtain measurability of a function from `Ω`, use `Measurable.of_discrete`.

-Any countable type with measurable singletons is a `DiscreteMeasurableSpace`.
-For example `ℕ` or `Fin n`.
+Any countable type with measurable singletons is a `DiscreteMeasurableSpace`, for example `ℕ` or `Fin n`.

 A way to define a probability measure on a discrete space `Ω` is to use the type `PMF Ω`, which stands for probability mass function.
 `PMF Ω` is the subtype of functions `Ω → ℝ≥0∞` that sum to 1.